Everbridge (NASDAQ:EVBG) Issues FY 2021 Earnings Guidance

+Everbridge (NASDAQ:EVBG) last released its earnings results on Monday, May 10th.
+The technology company reported $0.18 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.11) by $0.29.
+Everbridge had a negative net margin of 30.50% and a negative return on equity of 13.18%.
+The business had revenue of $82.20 million during the quarter, compared to analysts’ expectations of $75.61 million.
+During the same quarter last year, the company earned ($0.16) earnings per share.
+The firm’s revenue was up 39.6% on a year-over-year basis.
+Sell-side analysts predict that Everbridge will post -1.92 EPS for the current fiscal year.

-In related news, CFO Patrick Brickley sold 13,548 shares of Everbridge stock in a transaction on Tuesday, May 11th.
+In related news, CFO Patrick Brickley sold 13,548 shares of the firm’s stock in a transaction that occurred on Tuesday, May 11th.
 The shares were sold at an average price of $112.90, for a total value of $1,529,569.20.
-Following the transaction, the chief financial officer now directly owns 31,880 shares in the company, valued at approximately $3,599,252.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-0.44% of the stock is owned by company insiders.
+Following the completion of the sale, the chief financial officer now owns 31,880 shares of the company’s stock, valued at $3,599,252.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Company insiders own 0.44% of the company’s stock.

 Everbridge Company Profile